New Mexico Legislative Lottery Scholarship

 - Tuition funding.
 NM Higher Education Department annually decides what poriton of tuition will be funded.

-- Eight consecutive semesters of eligibility beginning with the second semester of college enrollment.
-(Only four semesters of funding eligibility is allowed at SJC.
+- Seven consecutive semesters of eligibility beginning with the second semester of college enrollment.
+(Only three semesters of funding eligibility is allowed at SJC.
 Funds earned at one school count toward total eligiblity when transferring.)

 - There is no probation period at San Juan College.
 Students must maintain eligiblity criteria each semester to conitinue being eligible for the scholarship.